helm/charts/stable/mongodb-replicaset/README.md

 ```

 To access the cluster you need one of the certificates generated during cluster setup in `/work-dir/mongo.pem` of the
-certain container or you generate an own one via:
+certain container or you generate your own one via:

 ```console
 $ cat >openssl.cnf <<EOL